-Samsung and Apple gain ground on Chinese brands in global ?smartphone? market
+Samsung and Apple gain ground on Chinese brands in the global smartphone market

-The global smartphone market suffered the biggest drop in 2022 in a decade with an 11.3% decrease in sales.
-At the same time, Samsung and Apple, respectively the first and second largest market share brands, cemented their position as sales leaders, stealing space from the big three Chinese brands.
+The global smartphone market suffered its biggest drop in a decade in 2022, with sales down by 11.3%.
+At the same time, Samsung and Apple, the first and second brands respectively with the largest market share, cemented their position as sales leaders, stealing space from the big three Chinese brands.

-South Korean Samsung continues to lead the market, having seen its market share rise to 21.6% in 2022, with 226.4 million smartphones sold worldwide, after holding a 20% share recorded in 2021.
-Apple's sales change was similar, with the US company up 1.5 percentage points (p.p.) to 18.8% last year, corresponding to 226.4 million sales.
+South Korea's Samsung continues to lead the market, with its market share rising to 21.6% in 2022, with 226.4 million smartphones sold worldwide, after holding a share of 20% in 2021.
+The variation in Apple's sales was similar, with the American company rising 1.5 percentage points (p.p.) to 18.8% last year, corresponding to 226.4 million sales.

-Added to these numbers is the increase in the average period for consumers to purchase a new device, which has reached 40 months.
+In addition to these figures, the average time taken by consumers to buy a new device has risen to 40 months.

 Share this article